 So there are five comings of the Lord but the one you most want to hear about is the Lord’s final or second coming to earth.
 When will that happen?
 What will it look like?
 We’ll take a closer look at the second coming in coming posts (pun intended).
 Stay tuned!

-Adapted from Paul’s forthcoming book AD70 and the End of the World.
+Adapted from chapter 31 of Paul’s forthcoming book AD70 and the End of the World.